-Ministry of Education, Science, Culture and Sports is in charge of planning, implementation and improvement of overall education policy, concerning all levels of education.
+Ministry of Education is in charge of planning, implementation and improvement of overall education policy, concerning all levels of education.
 The Ministry supervises the implementation of provisions of laws regulating the field of education.
 The work of institutions is controlled by education inspection.

 Centre for Vocational Education carries out developmental, advisory, research and professional tasks, as well as quality assurance and evaluation of educational work quality in the area of vocational education and adult education.
 The Centre is in charge of the development of vocational education qualifications and curricula, advisory support and research within the vocational education of young people and adults.

 Examination Centre is in charge of external assessment of knowledge, skills and competences at the completion of certain cycles of primary education and for conducting examination at the end of four-year upper secondary education.

 Institute for Textbooks and Teaching Materials is in charge of editing and printing textbooks and other teaching materials for pre-university education.

 For the purpose of decision-making in matters of professional nature, as well as to provide expert assistance to the Ministry of Education in the decision-making procedures and preparation of regulations in the field of education, the Government of Montenegro has established a National Council for Education, in line with the General Law on Education.

 For the purpose of upgrading the system of qualifications, approval and classification of qualifications into the Qualification Framework at all levels, including those acquired by completing upper secondary education curricula, the Government of Montenegro has established a Council for Qualifications in accordance with Law on National Qualification Framework.